Arial7/Castles/README.md

 # Castles - The game

+*please note: this is currently not under active development, as I am working on my game engine, Glow, right now.
+Once Glow will be a bit more fully-featured, I will rewrite this to use Glow*

 ##What's that?
 Castles is my first real C++ game.
 It's an indie tower defense game and is in early development right now.